PDLT-University-of-York/test-split-site/docs/ultra/documents.md

     ![Edit File Options panel.
 Display name: IFR_Week5_NavigationTechniques_Slides.pptx, File options: 'View and download'](images/documents-block-file-upload-settings.png)
     </div>

-To upload a file as a standalone item in teh Course Content area, see our [guide to Files](../ultra/files.md).
+To upload a file as a standalone item in the Course Content area, see our [guide to Files](../ultra/files.md).

 ### Block: Content Collection